google/skia-buildbot/golden/go/expstorage/fs_expstore/FIRESTORE.md

 Documents with Issue==0 and assemble them together.
 The implementation will have an Expectations map in RAM that acts as a write-through cache.

+For performance, we shard fetching the expectations based on digest, since that data is essentially random and evenly distributed.

 IssueExpectations will have their changed Expectations (essentially their delta from the MasterExpectations) stored in the `expectations` Collection with nonzero Issue fields.
 When the tryjob monitor notes that a CL has landed, it can make a transaction